New York

 Drop Boxes

-Voted absentee ballots can be returned at any polling place, early voting location, or County Board of Elections office without a wait.
+Voted absentee ballots can be returned at any polling place, early voting location, County Board of Elections office, or secure drop box without a wait.
 Click here for more information.

 Early Voting